TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Mutating endpoints should provide `X-Idempotency-Key` for safe retries.
 - Diamond blackjack routes inherit the same authentication and idempotency requirements.
 - Interact sound routes inherit the same authentication and idempotency requirements.
+- Doors routes inherit the same authentication and idempotency requirements.